 Sling support Android and iOS devices, Roku, Amazon Fire TV, Nexus player, Xbox One, 4th Generation Apple TV, Chromecast, and more.

 FuboTV is a live online streaming service that specializes in live sports while still offering pay-TV channels like A&E, Bravo, The Weather Channel, and more.
 They offer a Cloud DVR with its base channel service.
 They also provide live streaming of Fox, NBC, and CBS is some local markets.
-Channel plans start at $69.99 per month.
+Channel plans start at $69.99.
 The service offers a 1-week free trial.

 FuboTV supports Roku, Fire TV Devices, Apple TV, Chromecast, Xbox One, iOS, Android, and more.